JanviMahajan14/Smvdu_Blog/README.md

 # Smvdu_Blog

-To read and to write,
+A blog website to connect students of SMVDU together 🚀.
+This blog will not only let you post your thoughts, images etc on the blog, but will also provide you a specific section for sharing and downloading your notes.
+The platform is created using MERN stack and uses Context API for state management.

-To know and to be known,
+## Features and Functionalities 😃

-Not among your fellow classmates,
+- User Signup and Login
-But among the whole university.
+- Add Post
-We present you your very own university's blog site,
+- Delete Post
-//URL of the website
+- Like, comment on the post
-This blog will not only let you post your thoughts, images etc on the blog, but will also provide you a specific section for sharing and downloading your notes;
+- Follow and unfollow other users
-so all the nerds and geeks are also welcome.
+- Upload and download class notes in pdf format
-Apart from this, the website also provides you a chat option (still in progress), thus allowing you to connect to your classmates, juniors and even to your seniors for seeking help.
+- Upload a profile picture
-This platform is created using javascript and HTML
+- Search bar in the CMS

 You can view the screenshots of the app [here](https://github.com/JanviMahajan14/Smvdu_Blog/blob/main/Screenshots.md)